johncai117/DAMSL/README.md

 6. Test

     Follow steps 2 and 3 in the steps for testing using pretrained models.

+## Steps for Ablation Studies

+1. Simple Fine-Tuning

+For simple fine-tuning, simply change the arguments for --save-iter in steps 2 and 3 from "600" to "400".

+2. No Data Augmentation

+To remove data-augmentation, simply change the arguments for --gen-examples in steps 2 and 3 from "17" to "0".

 [1] Yunhui  Guo,  Noel  CF  Codella,  Leonid  Karlinsky,  John  RSmith,  Tajana  Rosing,  and  Rogerio  Feris.A  new  bench-mark for evaluation of cross-domain few-shot learning.arXivpreprint arXiv:1912.07200, 2019